wkande/notes/docs/GettingStarted/main.md

 ## MIT License

-Copyright (c) 2020-Present Warren K. Anderson
+Copyright (c) 2020-Present Warren Anderson

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal